JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 Now we're ready to create the CNAME record for the domain pointing to the App Service:

-{% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/cname.png" %}
+{% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/cname.png" %}

-Similarly, we can create the TXT record for the domain verification:
+Similarly, we can create the TXT record for the domain verification identifier we got from the previous script:

-{% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/txt.png" %}
+{% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2024/04/08/appgw-and-app-service-authentication/txt.png" %}

 Next we can create certificate for the App Gateway.